-Since the fall of 2000, the MIT Media Lab has been collecting commonsense facts from the general public through a Web site called Open Mind [1-3].
-Currently, the Open Mind Common Sense Project has collected over 772,000 facts from over 16,000 participants.
+p0275 Since the fall of 2000, the MIT Media Lab has been collecting commonsense facts from the general public through a Web site called Open Mind (Singh, 2002; Singh et al., 2002; Singh, Barry, & Liu, 2004).
+Currently, the Open Mind Common Sense Project has collected over 806,000 facts from over 19,000 participants.
 These facts are submitted by users as natural language statements of the form "tennis is a sport" and "playing tennis requires a tennis racket."
-While Open Mind does not contain a complete set of all the common sense knowledge found in the world, its knowledge base is sufficiently large enough to be useful in real world applications.
+Although Open Mind does not contain a complete set of all the commonsense knowledge found in the world, its knowledge base is sufficient to be useful in real world applications.

-ConceptNet
+s0030 ConceptNet

-Using natural language processing, the Open Mind knowledge base was mined to create ConceptNet [4], a large-scale semantic network currently containing over 250,000 commonsense facts.
-ConceptNet consists of machine-readable logical predicates of the form: (IsA "tennis" "sport") and (EventForGoalEvent "play tennis" "have racket").
-ConceptNet is similar to WordNet [5] in that it is a large semantic network of concepts, however ConceptNet contains everyday knowledge about the world, while WordNet follows a more formal and taxonomic structure.
+p0280 Using natural language processing, the Open Mind knowledge base was mined to create ConceptNet (Liu & Singh, 2004), a large-scale semantic network currently containing over 250,000 commonsense facts.
+ConceptNet consists of machine-readable logical predicates of the form:

+'''

+u0210 (IsA "tennis" "sport")

+u0215 (EventForGoalEvent "play tennis" "have racket")

+'''

+p0295 ConceptNet is similar to WordNet (Fellbaum, 1998) in that it is a large semantic network of concepts, however ConceptNet contains everyday knowledge about the world, whereas WordNet follows a more formal and taxonomic structure.
 For instance, WordNet would identify a "dog" as a type of "canine," which is a type of "carnivore," which is a kind of "placental mammal."
-ConceptNet identifies a "dog" as a type of "pet" [4].
+ConceptNet identifies a "dog" as a type of "pet" (Fellbaum, 1998).